Region: London & Edinburgh

-1. You have submitted the online program application form available at the OEA website;
+1. You have submitted the online program application form available at the Education Abroad website.

-2. You have received an official nomination email from the OEA and you have followed the instructions in the nomination email to officially confirm your acceptance.
+2. You have received an official nomination email from Professor Lamb and you have followed the instructions in the nomination email to officially confirm your acceptance.

 A $500 nonrefundable deposit will be due at the time you accept your nomination to the program.
 A deposit slip will be attached to your nomination email.
 You must print this out and take it to the cashier’s office in Chubb Hall along with your $500 deposit.
 The balance of the program cost will probably be applied to each student’s OU account before Summer Semester fees are applied.

 Please also check the extensive Funding for Education Abroad page on the Education Abroad website.
 Click here for the Education Abroad website.

-Graduate students can qualify for a Graduate Recruitment Scholarship (Tuition Waiver) for this program.
-To qualify you need to have been a TA or GA either during the Spring quarter of 2012, OR will be during Fall quarter of the following academic year (Fall quarter 2012).
+Graduate students can qualify for a summer Mini Stipend and Graduate Recruitment Scholarship (Tuition Waiver) for this program.
+To qualify you need to have been a TA or GA either during the Spring semester of 2014, OR will be during Fall Semester of the following academic year (Fall semester 2014).
 You should contact your Graduate Advisor for details on how to enroll for this.

 GSS travel scholarships of a maximum of $500 are available.
 Follow this link for specifics: http://www.ohio.edu/gss/grants/travel/index.cfm

-If you have any questions, please contact Jody Lamb, Director of this program, work phone 593-1811, email address firstname.lastname@example.org.
-If you call the office number you can set up an appointment by speaking with the administrative assistant.
-Professor Lamb is located in Jennings House (College of Fine Arts Administrative building at the top of Jeff Hill).
+If you have any questions, please contact Jody Lamb, Director of this program, work phone 740-593-1811, email address firstname.lastname@example.org.
+If you call the office number you can set up an appt. by speaking with the administrative asst.
+Professor Lamb is located in Jennings House, one of the buildings at the top of Jeff Hill.